Mixology in the Mountains

-for a culinary weekend event featuring craft cocktail creation and pairing with our very own team of chefs and expert mixology guests.
-This can't-miss affair will feature a welcome tasting reception that will prepare the palate for the weekend ahead, a day trip to Smooth Ambler Spirits Distillery, a competition dinner with our culinary experts and more.
+Join us April 27–29, 2018 for a culinary weekend event featuring craft cocktail creation and pairing with our very own team of chefs and top regional mixologists.
+This can't-miss affair will feature a welcome tasting reception that will prepare the palate for the weekend ahead which includes a history of American Whiskey, a cocktail competition dinner and more.

 - Friday welcome reception

 - Saturday Perfect Party Punch mix-off

 - Saturday night competition dinner